 Locals flock to Dicky, Moffat and Kings beaches, but Bulcock Beach has got it going on for families.
 It’s an ideal spot for ocean swimming with little ones.

 A Resort Town it is Not The town itself is understated and a bit dated — but the headlands and turquoise water and boardwalk between all of the beaches make the water accessible for many miles.
 There’s plenty of hotels to choose from – many with ocean views.
 Picnic tables on the waters edge, outdoor showers, cafes and coffee shops abound.

-This is also the perfect beginner surf beach with lessons for kids and parents alike.
+A Perfect “Learn to Surf” Spot This is also the perfect beginner surf beach with lessons for kids and parents alike.
 The Pumicestone Passage shallows create small rolling waves you can literally walk out to.